-• Understand and adhere to the relevant school policies and procedures.

-- Talk to their children about safeguarding issues with their children and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the academy or other agencies. - Carry out parental responsibilities outlined in the Trust's Online Safety Policy. - Provide at least two emergency contacts for pupils/students and update the academy of any change.

-Where reasonably possible, the Co-op Academy Stoke on Trent should hold more than one emergency contact number for each pupil or student.
-It is good practice to give the Co-op Academy Stoke on Trent additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern (KCSIE 23 para 102).
+- Understand and adhere to the relevant school policies and procedures. - Talk to their children about safeguarding issues with their children and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the academy or other agencies. - Carry out parental responsibilities outlined in the Trust's Online Safety Policy. - Provide at least two emergency contacts for students and update the academy of any change. - Where reasonably possible, the academy should hold more than one emergency contact number for each pupil or student.
+It is good practice to give the academy additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.

-Recognising Indicators of Abuse and Neglect
+Recognising Indicators of Abuse, Neglect and Exploitation

-All staff within the academy are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2023.
+All staff within the academy are made aware of the definitions and indicators of abuse, neglect and exploitation as identified by Working Together to Safeguard Children (2023) and Keeping Children Safe in Education 2024.

-Co-op Academy Stoke on Trent recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:
+Co-op Academy Stoke on Trent recognises that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:

-- o Physical abuse
+- Physical abuse

-- o Sexual abuse
+- Sexual abuse

-- o Emotional abuse
+- Emotional abuse

-- o Neglect
+- Neglect

-All members of staff are expected to be aware of and follow this approach if they are concerned about a child:

-'What to do if you are worried a child is being abused' (2015)
+All members of staff are expected to be aware of and follow this 'What to do if you are worried a child is being abused' (2015) approach if they are concerned about a child: